Tempranillo Terroir

 Rioja

-Synonymous in all our minds with Tempranillo and all its various stages in life, Rioja can express itself in the young, strapping Jovenes, Crianza still fruity but seasoned by a year in oak, a Reserva aged a touch further yet still in its prime between the vivacity of youth and the wisdom that only comes with time, or the Gran Reserva whose longer duration in cask quiets the fruit of the harvest and develops those tertiary autumnal, leathern and tobacco notes unique to this evocative style.
+Synonymous in all our minds with Tempranillo and all its various stages in life, Rioja can express itself in the young, strapping Jovenes, a Crianza still fruity but seasoned by a year in oak, a Reserva aged a touch further yet still in its prime between the vivacity of youth and the wisdom that only comes with time, or the Gran Reserva whose longer duration in cask quiets the fruit of the harvest and develops those tertiary autumnal, leathern and tobacco notes unique to this evocative style.

 Perhaps it is for Riojan’s use of American and French oak, perhaps for its immediate charm of vanilla and cedar spice, or perhaps for its ability to keep its fruit and engage our senses with savory notes all its own, Rioja is to many among us the great segue wine tempting us from the robust reds of the new world to the nuanced reds of old.
 A French touch in the cellar altered the region forever when the Bordelaise fled their phylloxera infested vineyards to the north of Spain in the late 19th century.
 With their blending expertise and the barrel aging of Bordeaux, this was the paradigm shift that set Rioja centuries ahead of the Iberian Peninsula and thanks to these one can now taste the nuances brought on by house, its position within Rioja Alta, Alavesa, and Baja, the aging methods and even their choices of blending in some Garnacha here and some Graciano there.
 Rioja has a wine for each palate and every dish.